stop-error/safebrowsing-ohttpgateway/README.md

 # Privacy Gateway Application Server

 This project contains a gateway implementation for an [Oblivious HTTP](https://datatracker.ietf.org/doc/html/draft-ietf-ohai-ohttp-02) (OHTTP) gateway in Go.
+This code is provided for demonstration purposes

 # Overview